Stepping into the 21st century, the concept of online learning has been embraced by many higher education institutes.

 YOU MIGHT LIKE TO ALSO READ THIS:

-With course facilitator Dr Steffen Zorn, you will learn best-practices for managing online student cohorts, understand what’s involved in the transition from F2F teaching to the digital campus, and also develop online delivery models for your education enterprise.
+The subject Online Academic Practice forms part of HELI’s Graduate Certificate in Higher Education Academic Practice.
+This subject is designed for tertiary educators to help them understand how to manage the online teaching and learning environment successfully.
+With subject facilitator Dr Steffen Zorn, you will learn best-practices for managing online student cohorts, understand what’s involved in the transition from F2F teaching to the digital campus, and also develop online delivery models for your education enterprise.

-Feel free to contact us by email firstname.lastname@example.org if you’d like more information on managing online student cohorts or if you’d like to join our next professional development course.
+Feel free to contact us by email [email protected] if you’d like more information.